ysb33r/gnumake-gradle-plugin/bintray/README.md

 Publishing using new Gradle Plublishing mechanism
 =================================================

-This is not yet supported, but will be in a future versoin.
+This is not yet supported, but will be in a future version.
 Currently the publication feature is still in incubation in 1.6 and a number of changes are expected, so I am holding off for the moment.